Learn how to set up and manage projects in QuickBooks Online Plus and Accountant.

 Step 7: Track your labour costs

-You can add the hourly cost rate for each employee and QuickBooks will multiply the hourly cost rate by the hours worked to calculate your labour costs.
+There are two options for tracking your project’s labour costs.
+After you’ve run payroll, you can see your labour costs using your actual payroll expenses.
+Or you can add the hourly cost rate for each employee and QuickBooks will multiply the hourly cost rate by the hours worked to calculate your labour costs.

 Learn how to set up, track and view your hourly labour costs.